Coverage¶

 Phase 3 is tranche work, not a queue stall.
 While a Codecov remediation PR is pending and blocked only on CI, keep moving with another small, focused coverage tranche.
 Check the open PR list and GitHub checks before starting each tranche, watch them again after pushing it, debug new failures as soon as they appear, and manually merge PRs once they are green.

-Use Namespace-backed GitHub checks and Codecov comments as the default evidence path.
+Use GitHub checks and Codecov comments as the default evidence path.
 Local VMs are a fallback for reproducing or isolating failures, not the normal proof that a tranche is ready.

 How the collection works¶